Skip to main content

 Background

-As of 2018, despite significant efforts at diversion by the county and its partners, Buncombe’s jail population had grown to historically high levels.
+By 2018, Buncombe County’s jail population had grown to historically high levels, despite significant efforts at diversion by the county and its partners.
 The data suggested that the percentage of women in jail would rise so high that by 2020 the jail would be over capacity.
-The main drivers of the jail population were pretrial defendants and the length of stay.
+The main drivers of the jail population were pretrial detainees and length of stay.
 Between 2015 and 2018, the pretrial population grew nearly 15%, from just over 300 to 350 people awaiting trial.
-Detention disrupts the lives of people’s families and communities.
-It leads to higher re-arrest rates and produces worse case outcomes, including future episodes of being held in jail.
+Detention disrupts people’s lives and negatively impacts families and communities.
+It leads to higher re-arrest rates and produces worse case outcomes, including future episodes of being jailed.
 The impact of jail has had a particularly heavy toll on Black, Indigenous, Latinx, and other people of color.

 Progress

-At the same time, while there was an increase in the number of people charged with lower level offenses released without having to pay bail/bond in 2020, people released from custody during this time have not increased recidivism: the percentage of people released pretrial who returned to custody for a new charge in 6 months was 23.5% in 2019.
+Buncombe County kept our community safe by reducing the average monthly jail population by 30% between February 2019 and January 2021, surpassing the original goal of a 15% decrease.
+During this time, an increased number of people charged with lower-level offenses were released without having to pay bail/bond.
+Strikingly, these individuals did not have increased recidivism.
+In 2019, the percentage of people released pretrial who returned to custody for a new charge within 6 months was 23.5%.
 In 2020 it was 21.4%.

 Dashboard